FernandoPailhe/ArgentinaCampeonServer/README.md

 # ArgentinaCampeonServer

-Backend service built using MongoDB as the database and a three-layered architecture, which serves the 'Argentina Campeon del Mundo' Android application.
+Backend service built using Ktor and MongoDB as the database and a three-layered architecture, which serves the 'Argentina Campeon del Mundo' Android application.

 __Android app:__ https://play.google.com/store/apps/details?id=com.ferpa.argentinacampeon